scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

-* **DLE - Devito Loop Engine:** After the initial symbolic processing Devito schedules the optimised expressions in a set of loops by creating an Abstract Syntax Tree (AST).
+* **DLE - Devito Loop Engine:** After the initial symbolic processing Devito schedules the optimised expressions in a set of loops by creating an AST.
 The loop engine (DLE) is now able to perform typical loop-level optimisations in multiple passes by manipulating this AST, including data alignment through array annotations and padding, SIMD vectorization through OpenMP pragmas and thread parallelism through OpenMP pragmas.
 On top of that, loop blocking is used to fully exploit the memory bandwidth of a target architecture by increasing data locality and thus cache utilization.
 Since the effectiveness of the blocking technique is